 Science Communication

-"Go beyond the lab" is something significant that all the IGEMers should follow it.
-In this part, basing on this concept , we publicize different groups of the public by creating music, making cartoons, publishing monthly magazines and holding on a classroom publicity, so as to achieve a mutually beneficial and win-win result.
-The diversified publicity mode makes our project have the possibility of promotion in varied approaches.
+"Go beyond the lab" is so significant that all the iGEMers should follow it.
+In this part, based on this concept , we publicize our project to different groups of the public by composing a song, drawing a comic, publishing monthly magazines, holding an online publicity campaign and other activities.
+The multi-modal publicity not only promotes our project to the public but also educate the public in diversified and attractive ways.

-Create a song—— “xxxxxx”
+Compose a song—— “To save the earth, To love my world ”

-When we are close to IGEM and become a member of it, our mission has already begun.
+When we are chosen to the iGEM team and become a member of it, our mission has already begun.

 Every forceful lyric expresses our sorry for heavy metal pollution in soil,

-And each melodious melody carries our appeal to protect the soil environment...
+And each melodious melody carries our appeal to protect the soil environment.

 (视频形式呈现)

-Why would we deliver our science communication activities?
+Why do we deliver our science communication activities?

+When crops have been affected, earthworms have died, farmers' incomes have declined and children's health has been threatened..., we hope all can be restored to normal, and all can develop in a better direction via our project.
+With the rap, we will show our acquaintance with iGEM, expressing our team's firm belief, as well as the inner appeal.

 Music is the subjective resonance of people, which can break through the language restrictions, across the ages and classes , even across time and space, fully rich in power.
-Therefore, we want to create a song , giving a accessible way for public to learn more about heavy metal pollution and our project,
+Therefore, we want to compose a song , giving an accessible way for the public to learn more about heavy metal pollution and our project.

+After listening to this song, listeners will have a deep understanding of the impact of lead pollution to the soil environment and even the whole society, which can enhance their understanding of synthetic biology, strengthening their awareness of environmental protection.

-Who’s our audience?
+Who’s our target audience?

-Public.
+The general public, especially someone who is attracted by music and artistic expressions.

 How did we deliver our science communication activities?

-We posted the song and video on our official accounts, such as BiliBili, which is just like Chinese YouTube, and contacted various college platforms to promote them.
+We posted the audio and video of the song on our social media accounts, such as BiliBili, QQ and WeChat, which are most popular online platforms in China.
+At the same time, we contacted other colleges to help us promote them.

 What did we do?

-We contacted several students from the rap association and rock association of Nanjing Agricultural University.
-Together with our team, we finished the lyrics and composition of the whole song, which has been released.
-In addition, we also shot a video that is similar to mv, hoping that through this way, the public can more directly feel our appeal for soil environmental protection.
+We collaborated with rap association and rock association of Nanjing Agricultural University, and completed the lyrics and composition of the whole song.
+In addition, we shot a video to appeal the public for soil environmental protection.

-Make a comic——“The Adventure Of Andrew”

-（缺少简介）

-（漫画形式）
+Draw a comic——“A Prophet Came to a Village”

+Overexploiting the mines, the evil forces had been unleashed.

+The inhabitants of the soil have lost their homeland and the villagers have been ill due to eating poisonous vegetables.

+If you were Andrew in the village, facing the three bottles of medicine potions from a prophet, which one would you choose?

-Why would we deliver our science communication activities?
+Why do we deliver our science communication activities?

-The seemingly boring synthetic biology content and scientific knowledge are presented by vivid cartoon images, which will undoubtedly arouse great interest among students.
-Meanwhile, the language used in the cartoon is relatively simple, so that pre-school children can also be educated with scientific knowledge
+The seemingly boring synthetic biology content and scientific knowledge are presented by vivid comic images, which will undoubtedly arouse great interest among our audience.
+Meanwhile, the language used in the comic is relatively simple, so that pre-school kids can be interested in scientific knowledge, which has an educational significance.
+The more important is that science picture books in the form of comics can help children learn to actively observe the surrounding environment and find solutions to problems, which lays a good foundation for their future development.

-.

-Who’s our audience?
+Who’s our target audience?

-Public, even pre-school children.
+The general public, especially young parents, educators, children literature writers , and even pre-school kids.

 How did we deliver our science communication activities?